mjschultz/django-tastefulpy/docs/interacting.rst

 Sending Data
 ============

-Tastypie also gives you full write capabilities in the API.
+Tastefulpy also gives you full write capabilities in the API.
 Since the ``EntryResource`` has the no-limits ``Authentication`` & ``Authorization`` on it, we can freely write data.